CloudCannon/pagefind/docs/content/docs/sub-results.md

 If there are matches for the search term on the page _before_ the first heading with an ID, the first sub result in this list will be the URL and title of the page itself, and will not contain an `anchor` key.
 All other sub results will have a URL linking directly to that heading, and will have an `anchor` key with details about the element.

-This means that all page results are guaranteed to have at least one sub result for either the page itself, one or more headings, or the page itself **and** one or more headings.
+This means that all page results are guaranteed to have at least one sub result for either:
+- The page itself,
+- One or more headings,
+- Or, the page itself **and** one or more headings.

 ## Calculating custom sub results using the JavaScript API